2. MPSD HPC system#

 Job submission is via Slurm.

-Example slurm submission jobs are available below (Setting the rpath (finding libraries at runtime)).
+Example slurm submission jobs are available below (Example batch scripts).

 2.2.1.
 Partitions#